QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 7. **Get and Install Certificates** Run this command to get a certificate and have Certbot edit our nginx configuration automatically to serve it, turning on HTTPS access in a single step.

+   > ⚠️ **Prerequisite**
+   >
+   > 1. A DNS domain record, e.g. "jenkins.my-domain.com", has been setup to use
+   > 2. The server running Jenkins can be reached at port 80 publicly

     ```bash
     $ sudo certbot --nginx
     ```